lekrsu/shfw-walkthrough/README.md

 #### [Xiaomi Pro 2](#xiaomi-pro-2)

-For Xiaomi Pro 2, use the following configurations:
+For Xiaomi Pro 2 and mi3, use the following configurations:

 1. Sport mode, DPC, 27A, flat curve (0.0 linear).